-Being to married to a man with a eye for the aesthetic as distinct from “stylish” or “attractive” is beginning to have an effect on me.
+Being married to a man with a eye for the aesthetic as distinct from “stylish” or “attractive” is beginning to have an effect on me.

 Scott has been dreaming his whole life about a day when he is sitting in a great room, with a roaring fire in a huge rock fireplace, animal mounts on the wall, snow all around outside surrounded by everyone he loves for Christmas.
-He perceives this moment in the future as a done deal–one that is going to happen someday–and one that sort of floats above the earth in a sort of aesthetic perfection.
+He perceives this moment in the future as a done deal–one that is going to happen someday–and one that sort of floats above the earth in a suspended aesthetic perfection.
 It transcends time and space so its only a matter of time until we catch up in the temporal world and are present for it.

 He’s the more sophisticated and less goofy version of Clark Griswold.
 He fantasizes about these moments of perfection and then goes out and creates them.